christosgalano/Plug-and-Play-Hub/docs/Documentation.md

 1. Create a virtual network peering between the two networks.
 2. Create a virtual network link between the forwarding ruleset and the spoke network.
+3. Create a route table configured with a route to the Firewall and associate with the desired spoke subnets.
+4. Create rules in the Firewall accordingly.

 ## Summary